-- Current high school science teacher (chemistry, biology, general science, environmental science, physics, etc.) or undergraduate studying to become a math or science teacher
+- Current high school science teacher (chemistry, biology, general science, environmental science, physics, engineering, Earth and space, etc.)

 - Participation in all RET activities during the summer

-- Commitment to use new lesson materials during the academic year following the RET experience
+- Commitment to use new lesson materials during the academic year following the RET summer experience

-- Willingness to assess lessons and disseminate them to colleagues
+- Willingness to assess and disseminate lessons to colleagues

-- Provide professional development training and research opportunities to increase high school teachers’ knowledge base and awareness of research methods;
+- Provide professional development training and research opportunities to increase high school teachers’ knowledge base and awareness of research and engineering

-- Nurture long-term linkages between KU faculty and surrounding educational community;
+- Nurture long-term linkages between KU, business leaders and the educational community

-The activities will take place at KU's Center for Environmentally Beneficial Catalysis (CEBC).
-You can make a world of difference by changing how fuels and chemicals are made.
-This is why CEBC researchers are inventing cleaner, safer chemical processes that protect the planet and human health.
-Other partners include the KU Biodiesel Initiative and the Southeast Kansas Educational Service Center in Greenbush, Kansas.
+Many of the activities will take place at KU's Center for Environmentally Beneficial Catalysis (CEBC).
+What is the CEBC?
+This research center focuses on making a world of difference by changing how fuels and chemicals are made.
+It brings together researchers from chemistry and chemical engineering to invent cleaner, safer chemical processes that protect the planet and human health.

 “Agriculture is a HUGE part of my school and the ease with which I was able to insert the renewable fuels activities and concepts into the chemistry curriculum was amazing.
 High interest, high relevance, and high achievement by my students.” --Jenny Gartner, chemistry/physics, Labette County HS